From Snoring to Stealing Covers: Ways to Cope With Your Partner’s Annoying Sleep Habits

 - Having comfortable (bed)ding.
 Your partner could be tossing and turning because they’re simply not comfortable.
 Finding the right mattress for your sleeping style is crucial, as everyone needs a different firmness level and feel based on their sleeping position and body type.
 Is your mattress too firm or too soft?
 Are you sinking into it too much?
 Or perhaps your comforter/duvet is too heavy or too light?
 These are questions you can go over to identify what products you can swap out or upgrade to improve your partner’s sleeping patterns — which will in turn improve yours.

 - Sleeping separately.
 Although dubbed a “sleep divorce,” sleeping in separate rooms is nothing to be ashamed of — especially if it helps you rest better.
 In order to be the best versions of yourselves for each other, it’s essential to get a full 7-8 hours of sleep a night.
 Otherwise, you may become irritable, unhappy, and, well, tired.
-If nothing else seems to work, then a sleep divorce could be what actually keeps you together in the long run.
+If nothing else seems to work, then trying a sleep divorce could be what actually keeps you together in the long run.

 “When sleep problems are disturbing a partner to this extent, it is probably time to seek help from a doctor, to diagnose and treat possible underlying sleep disorders.
 It is important to be on the same page with your partner,” said Dr. Wells.